 First, always give the other person their deserved attention, ask follow-up questions, laugh with everyone and enjoy the moment.
 THEN, you can tell your story.

-Principle 3: People don’t want to hear how good you are.
+3: People don’t want to hear stories about how good you are

 Notice earlier how my friend’s story about how he woke up too early doesn’t portray him as a hero.
 Instead, it shows how he struggles in everyday life.